yhoogstrate/flaimapper/README.md

 	samtools index output.bam

-## Run FlaiMapper
+## Run FlaiMapper-2

 After you have aligned your reads, you can proceed with FlaiFapper.
-Here we will explain which commands you need to type in your terminal to analyse your data using FlaiMapper.
+Here we will explain which commands you need to type in your terminal to analyse your data using FlaiMapper-2.

 ### Usage

-The usage of FlaiMapper (using BAM formatted files as input) is as follows:
+The usage of FlaiMapper-2 (using BAM formatted files as input) is as follows:

-	usage: flaimapper [-h] [-V] [-v | -q] [-o OUTPUT] [-f FORMAT] -m MASK [-r FASTA]
+	usage: flaimapper [-h] [-V] [-v | -q] [-p PARAMETERS] [-o OUTPUT] [-f {1,2}] [-r FASTA] [--offset5p OFFSET5P] [--offset3p OFFSET3P]
-	                  alignment_files [alignment_files ...]
+	                  alignment_file

 	positional arguments:
-	  alignment_files       indexed SAM or BAM files compatible with pysam
+	  alignment_file        indexed SAM or BAM file

 	optional arguments:
 	  -h, --help            show this help message and exit -V, --version         show program's version number and exit -v, --verbose
 	  -q, --quiet
+	  -p PARAMETERS, --parameters PARAMETERS
+	                        File containing the filtering parameters, using
+	                        default if none is provided
 	  -o OUTPUT, --output OUTPUT
 	                        output filename; '-' for stdout
-	  -f FORMAT, --format FORMAT
+	  -f {1,2}, --format {1,2}
-	                        file format of the output: [1: table; per fragment], [2: table; per ncRNA], [3: genbank]
+	                        file format of the output: [1: table; per fragment], [2: GTF (default)]
-	  -m MASK, --mask MASK  GTF/GFF3 mask file (precursors) -r FASTA, --fasta FASTA
+	  -r FASTA, --fasta FASTA
 	                        Single reference FASTA file (+faid index) containing all genomic reference sequences

-The usage of FlaiMapper (using SSLM formatted data as input) is as follows:

-positional arguments:
-  alignment_directories
-                        SSLM formatted output directories

-	usage: flaimapper-sslm [-h] [-V] [-v | -q] [-o OUTPUT] [-f FORMAT] alignment_directories [alignment_directories ...]

-	optional arguments:
-	  -h, --help            show this help message and exit -V, --version         show program's version number and exit -v, --verbose
-	  -q, --quiet
-	  -o OUTPUT, --output OUTPUT
-	                        output filename; '-' for stdout
-	  -f FORMAT, --format FORMAT
-	                        file format of the output: [1: table; per fragment], [2: table; per ncRNA], [3: genbank]
-	  -m MASK, --mask MASK  GTF/GFF3 mask file (precursors) -r FASTA, --fasta FASTA
-	                        Single reference FASTA file (+faid index) containing all genomic reference sequences

-From this follows that you can find the version of your installed flaimapper with the following commands:

-	flaimapper --version

-	flaimapper-sslm --version
+	  --offset5p OFFSET5P   Offset in bp added to the exon-type annotations in the GTF file.
+This offset is used in tools estimating the expression levels (default=4)
+	  --offset3p OFFSET3P   Offset in bp added to the exon-type annotations in the GTF file.
+This offset is used in tools estimating the expression levels (default=4)

 The '<CODE>\-\-verbose</CODE>' and '<CODE>\-\-quiet</CODE>' arguments change the level of verbosity.
-If '<CODE>\-\-verbose</CODE>' is enabled, FlaiMapper will give more details about progress.
+If '<CODE>\-\-verbose</CODE>' is enabled, FlaiMapper-2 will give more details about progress.

 ### Input: BAM

-The FlaiMapper binary that uses BAM formatted input files is called '*flaimapper*' and can be executed with the following terminal command:
+The FlaiMapper-2 binary that uses BAM formatted input files is called '*flaimapper*' and can be executed with the following terminal command:

 For alignment **to reference genomes (e.g. hg19):**

 	flaimapper \
-	    -m ncrnadb09_hg19.gtf \
 	    -r hg19_full.fasta \
 	    -o results_flaimapper.tabular.txt \
 	    alignment_01.bam